 The Department of Toxic Substances Control (DTSC) proposes to list plant fiber-based food packaging products containing any member of the class of perfluoroalkyl and polyfluoroalkyl substances (PFASs) as a Priority Product.
-This product-chemical combination meets the identification and prioritization factors outlined in the Safer Consumer Products regulations: (1) there is potential for human and other organism exposure to PFASs from these food packaging products; and (2) the exposure has the potential to contribute to or cause significant and widespread adverse impacts.
+This product-chemical combination meets the identification and prioritization factors outlined in the Safer Consumer Products (SCP) regulations: (1) there is potential for human and other organism exposure to PFASs from these food packaging products; and (2) the exposure has the potential to contribute to or cause significant or widespread adverse impacts.

-PFASs are a class of manufactured chemicals with at least one fully fluorinated carbon atom (Buck et al. 2011; CECBP 2015a).
-All PFASs are Candidate Chemicals under the Safer Consumer Products (SCP) Program due to their designation on December 22, 2015, as Priority Chemicals under the California Environmental Contaminant Biomonitoring Program.
+PFASs are a class of manufactured chemicals with at least one fully fluorinated carbon atom (Buck et al. 2011; Biomonitoring California 2015a).
+All PFASs are Candidate Chemicals under the SCP program due to their designation on December 22, 2015, as Priority Chemicals for the Biomonitoring California program.

-All PFASs are Candidate Chemicals under the Safer Consumer Products (SCP) Program due to their designation on December 22, 2015, as Priority Chemicals under the California Environmental Contaminant Biomonitoring Program.
+All PFASs are Candidate Chemicals under the Safer Consumer Products (SCP) program due to their designation on December 22, 2015, as Priority Chemicals for the Biomonitoring California program.